-Scenographic New York: Classical Architecture and the Modern Metropolis.
+Scenographic New York: Classical Architecture and the Liberal Metropolis.
 In preparation.

 “Architectural Scenography and the Reform of Liberal Citizenship.”
 In progress.

 “Scenes from the Water’s Edge: Classicism and Architectural Scenography at New York Harbor.”
 Under consideration.

 “Scenography and Citizenship: The New York Public Library and Its Urbanism.”
 Under consideration.

 “The Staten Island Civic Center and Architectural Scenography in Greater New York.”
 In Building the Outer Boroughs: Architecture and Urbanism beyond Manhattan.
 Forthcoming.

 “The Destruction of the Willey Family House.”
 Nineteenth Century, forthcoming.